 The latest edition of the EPRA BPR Guidelines which focus on making the financial statements of public real estate companies clearer and more comparable across Europe.
 This in turn enhances the transparency and coherence of the sector as a whole and plays an important role in attracting global flows of capital into the European listed property sector.

-These updated 2016 BPR guidelines follow up on the impressive rise in disclosure and compliance with EPRA metrics over the past year.
-Together with the support of EPRA members, we intend to build upon this success with the ultimate target of achieving high standards of reporting transparency across the European listed Real Estate industry.
-The suggested EPRA Performance Measures along with the core recommendations for Real Estate financial reporting are of great imprortance to investors and analysts.
+These updated 2019 BPR guidelines reflect the significant evolution of the listed real estate sector from long-term passive asset owners into highly active asset managers and capital allocators.
+Together with the support of EPRA members, we intend to build upon this success with the ultimate target of achieving high standards of reporting transparency across the European listed real estate industry.
+The suggested EPRA Performance Measures along with the core recommendations for real estate financial reporting are of great importance to investors and analysts.

 Having a specific question that is not covered in the EPRA BPR Guidelines?
 This Q&A document includes questions submited by our members via the BPR Adviser tool since its inception.
 This guidance should be considered as a ‘live’ document, to which regular updates will be made as each topic develops.
 The Q&A is intended to facilitate the wider use of the BPR but is not formally part of the BPR.

-OUT NOW: Find out how companies that adopted EPRA BPR performed in the 2016 EPRA BPR Awards
+OUT NOW: Find out how companies that adopted EPRA BPR performed in the 2019 EPRA BPR Awards.

 Bloomberg coverage of EPRA BPR

 Find out all about the Bloomberg coverage of EPRA's BPR, starting from the reports of the fiscal year 2012 to this year's interims and annuals.